chrismccord/render_sync/README.md

 Set your configuration in the generated `config/sync.yml` file, using the Pusher adapter.
 No extra process/setup.

-#### Important: clear your asset cache

-Because Sync interpolates your configuration settings into its compiled JavaScript, you may need to clear the Rails asset cache before your changes are reflected.
-You can do so by running `rake assets:clobber` from the command line.

 ## Current Caveats
 The current implementation uses a DOM range query (jQuery's `nextUntil`) to match your partial's "element" in the DOM.
 The way this selector works requires your sync'd partial to be wrapped in a root level html tag for that partial file.